Post-Call & Mid-Call SMS

 1. Click Inbound in the left-hand navigation

-3. Open the script you want to edit (e.g., Business Hours or After Hours)
+3. Open the Agent you want to edit (e.g., Business Hours or After Hours)

 Step 2: Locate the Post-Call SMS Section